 • interest 0%, 20%

 • royalties 0%, 10%

 • fees for services provided in Estonia 10%

 • rental payments 20%

-• dividends (if subject to CIT calculated as 14/86
+• dividends (if subject to

-20% rate applies to interest exceeding the market interest rate.

-of the net dividend)

-- In certain cases, outbound royalty payments are exempt from withholding tax provided that the recipient is an associated company of the paying company and is a resident in another EU Member State or Switzerland, or such a company's permanent establishment situated in another Member State or - Withholding obligation applies when dividends are paid to natural persons.
+- dividends (it subject to CIT calculated as 14/86 of the net dividend) 7%\\\ - \ 20% rate applies to interest exceeding the market interest rate. - \\ In certain cases, outbound royalty payments are exempt from withholding tax provided that the recipient is an associated company of the paying company and is a resident in another EU Member State or Switzerland, or such a company's permanent establishment situated in another Member State or Switzerland. - \\\ Withholding obligation applies when dividends are paid to natural persons.

-© 2023 KPMG Law Advokatfirma AS, a Norwegian limited liability company and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative "KPMG International"), a Swiss entity.
-All rights reserved
+© 2023 KPMG Law Advokatfirma AS, a Norwegian limited liability company and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
+All rights reserved.